Lamiokorr/Web-Tech-Final/README.md

 _**Installation**_

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/your-username/coffee-shop-website.git

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd coffee-shop-website

-Set up the database:
+3. Set up the database:

-Import the SQL file (database.sql) provided in the repository into your MySQL database.
+Import the SQL file provided in the repository into your MySQL database.

-Update the database connection details in functions/database.php.
+Update the database connection details in config/database.php.

-Start a local server (e.g., XAMPP, WAMP, or built-in PHP server):
+4. Start a local server (e.g., XAMPP, WAMP, or built-in PHP server):

 php -S localhost:8000

-Access the website in your browser:
+5. Access the website in your browser:

 Admin Dashboard: http://localhost:8000/admin/admin_dashboard.php

 Customer Interface: http://localhost:8000/index.php

-Technologies Used
+**Technologies Used**_
+**Frontend**:

+- HTML5

+- CSS3 (Bootstrap 5 for styling)

+- JavaScript

+**Backend**:

+- PHP

+- MySQL (for database management)

+**Future Improvements**

+Integration of payment gateways for online transactions.

+Advanced reporting and analytics for the admin dashboard.

+Enhanced customer account management.